 Carnival offers a variety of lodging options.
-On the cruise line's 24 ships, you'll find four different types of staterooms: Interior Staterooms, Ocean View Staterooms, Balcony Staterooms and Suites.
+On the cruise line's 25 ships, you'll find four different types of cabins: Interior Staterooms, Ocean View Staterooms, Balcony Staterooms and Suites.
 Select ships also include one or more special cabin classes: Cloud 9 Spa Staterooms, Family Harbor Staterooms and Havana Staterooms.

-Interior Staterooms are Carnival's smallest yet most affordable lodging option.
-These rooms measure about 185 square feet and come equipped with two twin beds (some of which convert to a king) and a full bathroom.
+Interior Staterooms are Carnival's smallest, most affordable lodging option.
+These rooms measure about 185 square feet and offer two twin beds (some of which convert into a king-sized bed) and a full bathroom.
 These staterooms, which comfortably sleep two guests, also feature flat-screen TVs, safes and complimentary 24-hour room service.
-Some come equipped with minibars.
-Within the Interior Stateroom cabin class, you can choose to book a standard interior room or one with a porthole, a picture window or a French door.
-(The views offered by these rooms are either of the water line or of the ship's deck and are often obstructed.)
-An Upper/Lower Interior Stateroom is another option; this cabin maximizes space with one twin bed and either a pull-down bed or sofa bed.
+Some come equipped with minibars and portholes, picture windows or French doors, while others offer extra kids amenities or unique decor themes.
+(The views offered from rooms with windows are either of the water line or the ship's deck and are often obstructed.)
+An Upper/Lower Interior Stateroom is another option; this cabin maximizes space with one twin bed and either a pull-down bed or a sofa bed.
 Note: Not every ship offers every type of Interior Stateroom, so be sure to check Carnival's website for additional information about your specific ship.

 Ocean View Stateroom

-Ranging between 185 and 320 square feet, Ocean View Staterooms offer travelers additional space compared to Interior Staterooms, as well as better views of the sea through larger windows.
-These cabins contain twin beds (some of which convert to a king) and full bathrooms (some with separate washrooms), plus the amenities found in Interior Staterooms, like TVs, safes and 24-hour room service.
+Ranging between 185 and 320 square feet, Ocean View Staterooms give travelers more space than Interior Staterooms, as well as better sea views.
+These cabins contain twin beds (some of which convert into a king-sized bed) and full bathrooms (some with separate washrooms), plus the amenities found in Interior Staterooms.
 Some rooms also boast sofa beds.
-While most of these rooms sleep two to four guests) are equipped with standard windows, some offer more expansive views with floor-to-ceiling windows.
-If you're traveling with a larger group, consider a Deluxe Ocean View rooms, which can accommodate up to five guests.
+While most of these rooms sleep two to four guests and are equipped with standard windows, select Ocean View Staterooms have floor-to-ceiling windows.
+If you're traveling with a larger group, consider one of the Deluxe Ocean View rooms, which can accommodate up to five guests.
 Only available on select ships, this option features two twin beds, two pull-down beds and a sofa bed.

-If you're looking for an even better view and more room to relax, you can find it in Carnival's Balcony Staterooms.
-These accommodations occupy between 230 and 310 square feet and come appointed with private decks furnished with patio chairs and small tables.
-These cabins include twin beds (some of which convert to a king) plus all the amenities offered by other staterooms.
-You'll have your choice of a handful of different Balcony Stateroom varieties, which vary by room size and balcony size.
-Note: Balcony Staterooms are not available on Carnival's Elation, Fantasy, Imagination, Inspiration or Paradise ships.
+If you're looking for an even better view, you can find it in Carnival's Balcony Staterooms.
+These accommodations are 185 square feet and come appointed with private balconies furnished with patio chairs and small tables.
+These cabins include twin beds (some of which convert into a king-sized bed), plus all the amenities offered in other staterooms.
+You'll have your choice of a handful of different Balcony Stateroom types, which vary by deck location and balcony size.

-Carnival rolls out red carpet treatment for suite occupants: If you book this lodging option, you'll get VIP check-in (complete with an expedited embarkation process) and the largest accommodations available.
-Occupying between 340 and 750 square feet of space, suites come equipped with twin beds that convert into a king, double sofa beds, walk-in closets and whirlpool tubs.
-Among cabins available within Carnival's suite category, you can choose between a Junior Suite, Grand Suite, Ocean Suite or Vista Suite.
-All suite options vary in size and come with balconies.
+Carnival rolls out the red carpet treatment for suite occupants: If you book this lodging option, you'll get VIP check-in (complete with an expedited embarkation process) and the largest accommodations available.
+Occupying between 220 and 345 square feet of space, suites come equipped with twin beds that convert into a king-sized bed, double sofa beds, balconies, minifridges and walk-in closets.
+Most suites also offer whirlpool tubs.
+Cabins available in Carnival's suite category include Junior Suites, Grand Suites and Ocean Suites.

-Some ships in Carnival's fleet offer specialized Cloud 9 Spa rooms, which are outfitted in a soothing, neutral color scheme and include complimentary access to spa facilities, priority spa reservations, two free fitness classes and specialty toiletries.
-You can book an Interior, Ocean View, Balcony or Suite category Cloud 9 Spa rooms – which range between 185 and 275 square feet – on seven Carnival ships: Breeze, Dream, Magic, Splendor and Sunshine.
+Some ships in Carnival's fleet offer specialized Cloud 9 Spa Staterooms outfitted in a soothing, neutral color scheme.
+All of these staterooms include complimentary access to spa facilities, priority spa reservations, two free fitness classes and specialty toiletries.
+You can book Interior, Ocean View, Balcony or Suite category Cloud 9 Spa rooms – which range between 185 and 275 square feet – on seven Carnival ships: Breeze, Dream, Horizon, Magic, Splendor, Sunshine and Vista.

 What's Included in the Price

-Carnival makes sure kids stay entertained, too, with age-appropriate programming.
-The Camp Carnival (ages 2-11), Circle "C" (ages 12-14) and Club O2 (ages 15-17) programs sponsor group activities and events geared toward each age group.
-Younger children can play with counselors while the older kids head to a pool party, take in a movie, hit the dance floor or show off their best American Idol impression with karaoke.
+Carnival makes sure kids stay entertained with age-appropriate programming.
+The Camp Ocean (ages 2 to 11), Circle "C" (ages 12 to 14) and Club O2 (ages 15 to 17) programs sponsor group activities and events geared toward each age group.
+Younger children can play with counselors while the older kids head to a pool party, watch a movie, hit the dance floor or sing along to karaoke.

 When night falls, you and your clan can catch musicals, dance performances, comedy acts and game shows at the theater on each ship.
 If you're looking for an all-adult crowd and are hoping to win big, head to the casino for table games, roulette and slots.
 Finally, Carnival's lively lounges and piano bars offer up tunes and a variety of libations.

-The price of your cruise includes all meals in Carnival's main dining room — where you'll have the choice of a 6 or 8:15 p.m. seating (or 5:30 and 7:45 p.m. on Alaska cruises).
-A variety of other food options on board.
+The price of your cruise includes all meals in Carnival's main dining room, where you'll have the choice of a 6 or 8:15 p.m. seating (or 5:30 and 7:45 p.m. on Alaska cruises).
+A variety of other food options on board are included as well.
 Carnival's ships also offer "Your Time" seating, which allows more flexibility with your meal times: You can dine any time between 5:45 and 9:30 p.m. (or from 5:15 to 9 p.m. for Alaska cruises) and request a specific table size or waiter at no extra cost.
-Main dining room menus vary, but you can expect to see appetizers like oysters Rockefeller and Caesar salad, fresh seafood entrees like mahi mahi and lobster, meat-centric dishes like filet mignon and oven roasted turkey and vegetarian options like cinnamon pumpkin, squash, yam and cheddar cheese pie and grilled tofu.
-Plus, those with a sweet tooth will be pleased with the dessert selection available, which includes sherbet, fresh fruit and warm chocolate melting cake.
-You can also try a new dish each day at the vessel's Taste Bar, which offers small plates of different delicacies from around the world.
+Main dining room menus vary, but you can expect to see appetizers like Mexican-inspired pulled chicken bites; fresh seafood entrees like salmon and lobster; meat-centric dishes like filet mignon and cornmeal-crusted chicken; and vegetarian options like fresh vegetables with Indian spices and cinnamon pumpkin cheese pie.
+Passengers with a sweet tooth will be pleased with the dessert selection, which includes ice cream, fresh fruit and warm chocolate melting cake.

-Carnival also offers a few upscale restaurants.
-While dining at these establishments does come attached to extra fees, it won't break the bank.
+Carnival's ships offer a few upscale restaurants as well.
+While dining at these establishments does cost extra, it won't break the bank.
 Multicourse dinners at eateries like JiJi Asian Kitchen and Cucina del Capitano cost $15 for adults and $5 for kids 11 and younger.
-Meanwhile, a meal at the Steakhouse costs $35 per person and includes an appetizer, entree and dessert.
-Due to its popularity, reservations for the Steakhouse are highly recommended and you can make them online or once on board.
+Meanwhile, a meal at the Steakhouse costs $38 per adult and includes an appetizer, a salad, an entree, a side and a dessert.
+Reservations for the Steakhouse are highly recommended and can be made online or once on board.
 (Note: Not all ships feature the same specialty restaurants; visit Carnival's website to see which eateries are available on each boat.)

 While Carnival encourages travelers to dress casually during the day, evening dress codes differ.
-Most nights you can don "cruise casual" wear (khakis, jeans or dress shorts and collared shirts are appropriate for men; capris, jeans or dress shorts, blouses, shirts and casual dresses are appropriate for women).
+Most nights you can don "cruise casual" wear (khakis, jeans or dress shorts and collared shirts are appropriate for men; capris, jeans or dress shorts, blouses, skirts and casual dresses are appropriate for women).
 For formal nights (usually one night for a cruise between two and five days, and two nights for a voyage six days or longer), guests are required to dress in "cruise elegant" wear.
-Appropriate "cruise elegant" attire includes dress slacks and dress shirts with sports coats (though suits and tuxedoes are also acceptable) for men, and cocktail dresses, pantsuits, skirts and blouses or evening gowns for women.
+Appropriate "cruise elegant" attire includes dress slacks and dress shirts with sports coats for men (though suits and tuxedos are also acceptable), and cocktail dresses, pantsuits, skirts and blouses or evening gowns for women.